Kunull/Writeups/docs/pwn.college/Program Security/Return Oriented Programming.md

 - [ ] Offset between buffer and stored return address to `main()`
 - [x] Location of the PLT entry of `puts@plt`: `0x401090`
 - [ ] Location of the GOT entry of `puts@got`
-- [ ] Location of a NULL terminated string:
+- [ ] Location of a NULL terminated string
 - [ ] Offsets of required Libc functions
 - [ ] Locations of required ROP gadgets
 - [ ] Address of `_start()`